 - 1 to 2 tablespoons balsamic vinegar

 - Minced fresh parsley, optional

 - In a Dutch oven, cook beef in oil until meat is no longer pink.
-Add the carrots, onion and celery; cook for 5 minutes.
-Add the garlic, cook 1 minute longer.
+Add the carrots, onion, celery and garlic; cook for 5 minutes.
 Add the mushrooms, stewed tomatoes, water, wine, broth, bay leaves, salt, thyme and pepper.